 We see pupils as discoverers, exploring subjects.
 Subject leaders have carefully developed Route Maps (programmes of study) for EYFS, KS1, Lower KS2 and Upper KS2, showing the Pathways (matters, skills and processes) to follow and Signposts (attainment targets) reached along them leading to End Points (aims).
 These are further elaborated in child-friendly language for each year group through Journey Planners (knowledge organisers) with a focus on knowledge, skills and vocabulary, and identifying links.

 The core subjects are English, mathematics and science.
-The other foundation subjects are art and design, computing, design and technology, French, music; personal, social, health and economic education (including relationships education), physical education, religious education, and topic (geography & history).
+The other foundation subjects are art and design, computing, design and technology, languages (French), geography, history, music; personal, social, health and economic education (including relationships education), physical education and religious education.

 Class teachers are responsible for long, medium and short-term planning, and resources for lessons, where this is neither part of a scheme (Penpals for Handwriting, ESSENTIALmaths, Purple Mash, Language Angels, Music Express, Growing up with Yasmine and Tom, & realPE) nor provided by specialists (Hertfordshire Music Service, Hemel Hempstead Leisure Centre & coaching), with learning objectives, introductions, differentiated activities and plenaries.
 The learning journey is the centrepiece of learning environments, and working walls support teaching of English and mathematics.
 Outcomes are monitored by subject leaders and concerns addressed.